 You can configure how other vessels appear on the Radar screen.
-If any setting (except the AIS display range) is configured for one radar mode, the setting is applied to every other radar mode, except Radar Overlay.
-The details and projected heading settings configured for one radar mode are applied to every other radar mode, including Radar Overlay.
+The display range setting configured for one radar mode is applied in every other radar mode, but it is not applied to the Radar Overlay.
+The details and projected heading settings configured for one radar mode are applied to every other radar mode and to the Radar Overlay.

 - 1. From the Home screen, select Radar. - 2.
 Select Cruising, Harbor, Offshore, or Sentry. - 3.
 Select Menu > Other Vessels > Display Setup. - 4.
-Complete an action: - Select Display Range to indicate the distance from your location within which AIS vessels appear.
+Complete an action: - Select Display Range to indicate the distance from your location in which AIS vessels appear.
 Select a distance. - Select Details > Show to show details about AIS-activated and MARPA-tagged vessels. - Select Proj.
 Heading to set the projected heading time for AIS-activated and MARPA-tagged vessels.
-Enter the time.
+For the GPSMAP 6000 series, use the Rocker or the Numeric Keypad to enter the time.
+For the GPSMAP 7000 series, use the on-screen keyboard.
 Select Done.